pavels/excansock/README.md

 [![Hex version](https://img.shields.io/hexpm/v/excansock.svg "Hex version")](https://hex.pm/packages/excansock)

-Excansock allows you to communicate using CAN bus through SocketCAN API.
+Excansock is an Elixir library, that allows you to communicate using CAN bus through SocketCAN API.
 As SocketCAN is Linux specific, this project is useful only on Linux operating system.

 ## Example use